Chris1E/OpenLeague/README.md

 * [Windows Azure PowerShell Cmdlets](http://wappowershell.codeplex.com/)
 * Running PowerShell under .Net 4

-To run powershell under .Net 4 you need to change the config file of powershell.
-The powershell config file can be found at $pshome\powershell.exe.config.
+To run PowerShell under .Net 4 you need to change its config file.
+The PowerShell config file can be found at $pshome\powershell.exe.config.
 If the file is not there just create it and add the following to it.

         <?xml version="1.0"?>
         <configuration>